 Ring vs. Nest vs. SimpliSafe Installation

-Since Ring, Nest and SimpliSafe all require DIY installation, it’s important that the processes aren’t too complicated.
+Since Ring, Nest and SimpliSafe all offer DIY installation, it’s important that the processes aren’t too complicated.
 After all, I’m sure you have much better things to do than tinker around with your home security system!

 Installing Ring Alarm